awsdocs/aws-datasync-user-guide/doc_source/start-task-execution.md

     --VerifyMode=NONE,OverwriteMode=NEVER,PosixPermissions=NONE
 ```

 When you run a task, you can optionally configure the task to include specific files, folders, and objects to transfer\.
-For more information, see [Filtering the data transferred by DataSync](filtering.md)\.
+For more information, see [Filtering data transferred by AWS DataSync](filtering.md)\.

 **Note**
 Each agent can run a single task at a time\.